 How Can You Maintain Love In A Relationship?

-Long-lasting love relationships need more than a verbal commitment.
-A decision to stay in the relationship with love actions that add up to maintain the three components of love is also needed. .
+Long-lasting loving relationships need more than a verbal commitment.
+A decision to stay in the relationship with love actions that add up to maintain the three components of love is also needed.

 Because you have less conscious control over passion, it can be the hardest component to maintaining a long-term relationship.
 Passion is a motivation that comes from need.
 So, to maintain passion, you need to be mindful of your needs and how you can fulfill them within the relationship.